Since v17.0.0,v16.12.0 - Check

 Each call to readable.read()

-currently in the buffer.
-When reading a large file
+consume all data currently in the buffer.
+When reading a

 event will be emitted when